 Prepaid simcards are easily available at the arrival hall at Suvarnabhumi Airport.
 I got mine from the AIS booth, at 549 baht, for 3GB of data at high-speed, valid for 30 days.
 They have shorter periods such as 7-days at lower prices, so if your trip is not too long, you don’t need such an expensive card.
 The prepaid simcards also come with some Thai call-time available, if you need to make calls in Thailand.

-These simcards are also available at convenience stores in the city but honestly, it’s too much a hassle for me to go around searching for them in huge Bangkok.
+These simcards are also available at convenience stores in the city but honestly, it’s too much a hassle for me to go around searching for them in huge Bangkok, especially when I don’t know if the shopkeepers speak proficient English.

 The staff will ask for your passport to check your identity.
 They will also help you install and activate.
 The entire procedure was smooth and fuss-free.
-Your original simcard will be taped to the Thai simcard’s little package.
+He should tape your original simcard to the Thai simcard’s package and hand it back to you.
 Keep it in a safe place until you switch back to your own simcard back at your home country.

-2. Use Uber / Grab, or the trains.
+2. Use Grab, or the trains.
 Skip the taxis and tuk-tuks.

-Nothing is more annoying than getting bombarded by a big group of taxi-drivers upon leaving the arrival hall at the airport.
+Nothing is more annoying than getting bombarded by a big group of taxi-drivers upon leaving the arrival hall at the airpor, which always happens to me in Bali).

-At Suvarnabhumi Airport, after getting my Thai simcard all set up, I booked an Uber car.
-In the app, it’ll tell you to choose which Door at the Arrival level.
+(I used Uber.)
+At Suvarnabhumi Airport, after getting my Thai simcard all set up, I booked an Uber car right away.
+In the app, it’ll tell you to choose a Door at the Arrival level.
 Get outside and see which Door number you’re closest to and choose accordingly.
 You’ll then be asked to get to the outer lane for easy pickup.
 My Uber arrived soon and cost 325 baht (including a 25 baht toll), to get to my AirBNB in Sukhumvit (Asoke).

-I used Grab actually.
+(I used Grab.)
 The driver asked if I’m ok to take the highway and I said yes.
-(My brother once encountered a taxi-driver who didn’t use the highway and my bro almost missed his flight.)
-There will be a 25baht toll charge which was added to my bill in the app.
+(My brother once encountered a taxi-driver who didn’t use the highway and he almost missed his flight.)
+There will be a 25-baht toll charge added to your bill in the app.
 All official and easy.

 Uber and Grab can get you everywhere.